 When the beer can explodes, you know you’ve hit the bullseye.

 This event celebrates the history and traditions of the Calaveras County lumber industry with community spirit, and fun, family-friendly entertainment.

 Plan to get to Lumberjack Day early for the soap box derby which kicks off at 8:30 am.
 For those able to attend even earlier, a pancake breakfast gets started at 7:00 am at the VFW Auxiliary Hall on Highway 26 and Pine Street, across from the red Community Covenant Church.
 The Lumberjack Day King and Queen Scholarship winners are announced and crowned at 9:30 am.
-The parade begins at 11:00 am, while the horse shoe competition begins at 12:30 pm and the logging show and axe throwing contest begins at 1 pm and runs throughout the afternoon.
+The parade begins at 11:00 am, while the horse shoe competition begins at 12:30 pm and the logging show and axe throwing contest begin at 1 pm and run throughout the afternoon.